felipe-alves-moraes/blueprints-in-enterprise-java/configuration/maven-configuration/README.md

 It is INSECURE.
 As pointed in this twit: https://twitter.com/struberg/status/1005905045790044160.

+Not the way that Java EE applications should handle it's environment configurations.
+DON'T DO THIS.

 ## Pros
 Somehow simple to achieve the desired result.

+You get to know better the capabilities of Maven.

 # Build
 mvn clean package && docker build -t br.com.fmoraes/maven-configuration .